Which Step in Root Canal Therapy Takes Place First

 - Finally, endodontists are also trained in the use of modern cutting-edge diagnostic and treatment technologies that make your treatment more effective and comfortable.
 For example, endodontists use dental microscopes to inspect the insides of the root canal.

-Why do you need a root canal at a general dental clinic?
+Why do you need a root canal therapy at a general dental clinic?

 To understand the necessity of root canals, you need to first understand the anatomy of the tooth.
 Your tooth consists of several layers — the outermost hard shell called enamel, followed by the dentin layer, followed by the innermost soft tissue called the dental pulp.
 The dental pulp lies within the root canal, and it’s made of blood vessels, lymph tissues, and a sensory nerve.
 The nerve doesn’t have any real functional value, however, because it only provides hot and cold sensations.